-In episode 52, at the end of the Time Travel sequence, Church gives this surprisingly somber speech to Tex; though it immediately gets negated by a Funny Moment, it was sad nonetheless (especially considering that Tex knew the truth about Church).
+- In episode 52, at the end of the Time Travel sequence, Church gives this surprisingly somber speech to Tex; though it immediately gets negated by a Funny Moment, it's sad nonetheless (especially considering that Tex knew the truth about Church).

 "The one thing I didn't realize before was this.
 Maybe I'm the last Church not because I fix everything, but because I died and there's no way I can come back.
 And if that happens, I just wanna let you know that I'm sorry.
 I'm sorry I got you mixed up in all this stupid stuff.
 I'm sorry I wasn't a better guy than I should've been.
 I'm sorry for... for well, for a lot of stuff."

-Something that was somewhat sad at the time, but absolutely heartbreaking in retrospect?
-Tex's last word to them is 'Good-bye.'
+- Something that's somewhat sad at the time, but absolutely heartbreaking in retrospect?
+Tex's last word to them is 'Goodbye.'